Pyhä-Luosto Hiking Trails

 Recommended direction: can be done in both directions.

 The trail runs via Lampivaara and Pyhälampi, crossing the River Pyhäjoki a couple of times.
-There is a nature trail with information boards between Rykimäkero parking place and Lampivaara.
-Along the Rykimäkero trail, you will see Rykimäkuru, the most handsome gorge in the region.
-It is a tear in the rock bed, whereas the other gorges in the region have been shaped by melt waters of the Ice Age.
+There is a nature trail with information boards between Rykimäkero parking area and Lampivaara, this trail section also has wooden duckboards over the wettest parts.
+Along Rykimäkero trail, you will see Rykimäkuru, the most handsome gorge in the region.
 A wide range of bird species thrive along the trail – you will probably see or hear bramblings, common redstarts and Siberian jays when hiking along the trail.
-From the trail, there is a connection to the Pyhä-Luosto Hiking Trail.
+From the trail, there is a connection to Pyhä-Luosto Hiking Trail.

-The Rykimäkero Campfire hut is accessible from the parking area by wheelchair, with an assistant, as well as by pram (a trail accessible to all: 0.7 km in one direction).
+Rykimäkero Campfire hut is accessible from the parking area by wheelchair, with an assistant, as well as with a pushchair (a trail accessible to all: 0.7 km in one direction).

-In summer, the trail also serves as a mountain bike trail, excluding the section between Rykimäkero and Lampivaara.
+In summer, the trail also serves as a mountain biking trail.

 Please Note

-There is a 75-metre-section of steel duckboards when heading to the south from the Pyhälampi day trip hut.
-However, dogs can fairly easily run alongside these duckboards.
-The distances in the metal signs in Pyhä-Luosto National Park are flat distances, which means that if a route has great height differences, the real distance can be slightly longer.
+There is a 75-metre-section of steel duckboards when heading south from Pyhälampi day-use hut.
+However, dogs can fairly easily run alongside the duckboards.

 Other hiking trails 0-10 km